Behavior Training: How to Keep a Dog From Being Possessive Over Bones

 Resource guarding does not only include bones; indeed, many dogs are also possessive of toys, food, and even little treasured items such as a candy wrapper or a dead animal.
-While most dogs manifest possession through quite obvious manifestations, some give much more subtle signs that may not be detected right away by an inexperienced observer.
+While most dogs manifest possession quite obviously, some give much more subtle signs that may not be detected right away by an inexperienced observer.
 Many times, the subtle warning signs escalate as the person gets closer.

-Signs of Resource Guarding
+Signs of Resource Guarding in Dogs

 - Tense body